What it means for you

 Icon expand Will I still be able to use ATMs in the UK and EU countries?

 Yes.
 It will still be easy to use your bank card in ATMs in the UK and across Europe, in much the same way as you can use it today when you go on holiday to non-EU countries, such as America or Australia.
-And of course you can continue to access your bank account through the mobile app to conduct your everyday banking needs.
+And, of course, you can continue to access your bank account through our mobile app and online banking to conduct your everyday banking needs.

 Icon expand Is my money safe?

 Yes.
 If you are currently covered by the Deposit Guarantee Scheme, you will continue to be covered by this scheme.
 Ulster Bank Ireland DAC will continue to be regulated by the Central Bank of Ireland.

 Further information on the Republic of Ireland Deposit Guarantee Scheme can be found here.

 The Withdrawal Agreement sets out the terms of the UK’s exit from the EU, including provisions for a transition period until 31 December 2020.

 Under Payment Service Directive 2 and subject to customer consent, financial credit institutions are required to share customer bank account information with other regulated Third Party Providers (TPP) for use in the services they provide and / or allow regulated TPPs to initiate payments on customer accounts.
 Examples of common regulated TPPs include accounting software service providers, online financial service providers, etc.

 Icon expand Is there any impact on my Open Banking services?

 The United Kingdom (UK) left the European Union (EU) on 31 January 2020.
 From 1 January 2021, some Third Party Providers (TPP) licenced in the UK will no longer be able to access your transactional current account data under your existing Open Banking arrangements which may in turn, impact the provision of this service to you.